-- The care providers designated by us for each of the care programmes on the list of Designated care programmes of GLI for children.
-The designated care providers can be found on the list of Designated care programmes of GLI for children.
-You can view and download the up-to-date list at www.hollandzorg.com/conditions. - A care group contracted by us.
+- the care providers appointed by us for each of the care programmes on the list of Designated care programmes of GLI for children.
+You can find the appointed care providers on this list.
+You can view and download the current list at www.hollandzorg.com/conditions. - a care group contracted by us.

-Yes, from a general practitioner, paediatrician or medical specialist
+Yes, from a general practitioner, youth doctor or medical specialist